Marie-Agnes Strack-Zimmermann: Member of the European Parliament, 2024–present

 In March 2024, Strack-Zimmermann was nominated by the FDP to become the Alliance of Liberals and Democrats for Europe Party's lead candidate for the 2024 European Parliament election.
 She was elected, and her seat in the German Bundestag was taken up by Fabian Griewel.

 In parliament, Strack-Zimmermann has since been chairing the Subcommittee on Security and Defence.
 She is also a member of the Committee on Foreign Affairs.
 In addition to her committee assignments, she is part of the parliament’s delegations to the NATO Parliamentary Assembly and to the EU-Chile Joint Parliamentary Committee.

+In 2026, Strack-Zimmermann announced her intention to challenge Christian Dürr as leader of the FDP at the next party convention; shortly after, she withdrew her candidacy and instead endorsed Henning Höne.
+When Höne also withdrew from consideration, she eventually became a candidate again but was defeated by Wolfgang Kubicki at a party convention, having secured roughly 40 percent of the vote.